AguuusLohe/Curriculum/README.md

-Scroll down and click on "Environments". click on the fiest "View deployment"
+Scroll down and click on "Environments".
+Then, click on the first "View deployment".

-or copy this: aguuuslohe.github.io/Curriculum/ and past it into "google:https//"
+Or copy this: aguuuslohe.github.io/Curriculum/
+And past it into "google:https//"